nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort all the members by a field.
+1. User requests to sort all the members by a field
-2. SportsPA sorts the members accordingly.
+2. SportsPA sorts the members accordingly

     Use case ends.